niktri/syncx/README.md

 **Usecase** Any usecase to obtain lock without blocking. e.g. Cache cleanup thread wants to clean expired entries, but not if refresher thread is already busy.
 `TryLock` is [Much discussed](https://github.com/golang/go/issues/6123) in golang community & it seems(may be rightly so) golang won't implement it.

-We have 3 implementations of TryLocker interface:
+We have 4 implementations of TryLocker interface:

 ## MutexTryLocker
-* [`MutexTryLocker`](https://github.com/niktri/syncx/blob/main/trylock.go) is best implementation of TryLocker in most benchmarks.
+* [`MutexTryLocker`](https://github.com/niktri/syncx/blob/main/trylock.go) is best implementation of `TryLocker` in most benchmarks.
 It uses a Mutex + Atomic flag.
 * Multiple `Lock()` or Multiple `TryLock()` calls won't race with each other.
 However single `TryLock()` may race with concurrnet `Lock()` calls.
-In this scenario race will be ended on best effort basis.
+In this scenario race will be resolved on best effort basis.
 This is why it's TryLock is psuedo-non-blocking.
 * It's Lock-Unlock performance is very close(~8%) to Plain [sync.Mutex](https://golang.org/pkg/sync/#Mutex).